Steelhead Run Ohio: Guide Tips For Timing The Runs

 Often it’s the bigger rivers that will get runs of winter steelhead as they have enough flow for the steelhead to move.

-Fishing for winter steelhead in Ohio can be quite uncomfortable, but still a good time to land some great steelhead.
+Fishing for winter steelhead in Ohio can be quite uncomfortable, but it’s still a good time to land some great steelhead.
 Most anglers tend to avoid winter steelhead fishing because they don’t understand where and how to fish for winter steelhead.

 For me and some other great lakes river guides, early and late winter can be fantastic fishing.
-We use certain methods, we know the best winter baits, and we know where the fish hold, as well as when to target them, and all that allows us and our clients to sometimes catch over 20 steelhead a day.
+We use certain methods, we know the best winter baits, and we know where the fish hold, as well as when to target them, and all that allows us and our clients to sometimes catch over twenty steelhead a day.

 To learn more, visit Guide Secrets For Winter Steelhead Fishing